-Our post-offering memorandum and articles of association, which is expected to take effect upon completion of this offering, will allow the Baihui Partnership to appoint Executive Directors and nominate and recommend the chief executive officer of our company.
+Our post-offering memorandum and articles of association allows the Baihui Partnership to appoint Executive Directors and nominate and recommend the chief executive officer of our company.
 Any Executive Director candidate duly nominated by the Baihui Partnership shall be approved and appointed by our board of directors and serve as an Executive Director of our company until expiry of his or her terms, subject to removal or termination in accordance with our then-effective memorandum and articles of association.
 The chief executive officer candidate nominated by the Baihui Partnership shall stand for appointment by the nominating and corporate governance committee of the board of directors.
-In the event that such candidate is not appointed by the nominating and corporate governance committee, the Baihui Partnership may nominate a replacement nominee until the nominating and corporate governance committee appoints such nominee as chief executive officer, or until the nominating and corporate governance committee fails to appoint more than three such candidates nominated by the Baihui Partnership consecutively, after which time the board of directors may then nominate and appoint any person to serve as the chief executive officer of the Company.
+In the event that such candidate is not appointed by the nominating and corporate governance committee, the Baihui Partnership may nominate a replacement nominee until the nominating and corporate governance committee fails to appoint more than three such candidates nominated by the Baihui Partnership consecutively, after which time the board of directors may then nominate and appoint any person to serve as the chief executive officer of the Company.
 See "Management - Baihui Partnership".
 This governance structure will limit your ability to influence corporate matters, including the matters determined at the board level.